 Writer

-I am an award-winning freelance writer, journalist, editor, and former research scientist.
+I am an award-winning and award-losing freelance writer, journalist, editor, and former scientist.
 I specialise in health, global development, and science in society.
-My work has been published in The Guardian, Nature, The Continent, British Medical Journal, Huffington Post, Hakai Magazine, and The Republic among others.
+My work has been published in The Guardian, Nature, Scientific American, Devex, The Continent, British Medical Journal, SciDev, Huffington Post, EU Observer, Hakai Magazine, and The Republic among others.

 Global policies on illicit drugs fuel climate injustice in West Africa The Continent